walker-reynolds/uns_workshop/README.md

 <img width="1305" alt="image" src="https://github.com/user-attachments/assets/6e6ac91e-ebd0-4337-9c40-f1cebd47b781">

 ---
+## Key Concepts

+1. **Descriptive Namespace**: A descriptive namespace in the context of a Unified Namespace (UNS) is a structured collection of mostly static data and information that describes an asset, system or function.
+Examples include an asset's name, ID, location, OEM (Original Equipment Manufacturer), and operational in service date.
+This namespace provides essential identifying information that remains relatively unchanged and is used for system context and reference.
+2. **Functional Namespace**: A functional namespace in the context of a Unified Namespace (UNS) is used to model the functions of a business, process, or system.
+It represents the operational aspects and actions that the system performs.
+Examples of functional namespaces include OEE (Overall Equipment Effectiveness), Production Line, Change-over, Edge Data Ingress, and Roll Consumption.
+These namespaces capture real-time functional data, from various producers, and convert the data for a business function, enabling the monitoring and management of key business processes and system performance.
+3. **Informative Namespace**: An informative namespace in the context of a Unified Namespace (UNS) is used to model and house data specifically for consumption by a consumer, such as an operator, dashboard, or system endpoint.
+It is designed to present aggregated, actionable information derived from various sources.
+Common examples of informative namespaces include Dashboard, Transaction, and Endpoint, where data is structured for easy interpretation and decision-making by users or systems.

+---
 ## Workshop Overview for Session 1

 All necessary code for Session 1 can be found in [Session 1 Folder](https://github.com/walker-reynolds/uns_workshop/tree/main/session1)